JohannesSeikowsky/HackerNews_history/readme.md

 #### Background
 I queried the Waybackmachine for all available snapshots of HackerNews.
-For each available day I randomly chose one of the available timestamps of that day, retrieved it's HTML and extracted the usual top 30 posts.
-I saved the results in csv files, each file containing the results of one specific month (data/results directory).
+For each day for which there were snapshots, I chose one at random, retrieved it's HTML and extracted the top 30 posts.
+I saved the results in csv files, each file containing the results of the each day of a specific month (data/results directory).
 The main functions of HackerNews_history are relatively straightforward functions executed on these results.

 **For questions, write me - joseikowksy@gmail.com**